South Korea: Seoul

 Credits: Credits earned varies based on courses completed.
 Students may earn up to 19 credits.
 Overloads are not permitted.

 Curriculum: In addition to an optional intensive Korean language class, students have access to a host of elective courses through direct enrollment at Yonsei University.
 Courses are offered in a wide range of subjects in the sciences, humanities, social sciences and the arts.
 All courses are taught by Yonsei University faculty.
-A sampling of the courses and course descriptions are available on the CIEE Seoul Arts & Sciences program page under the Academics tab.
+A sampling of the courses and course descriptions are available on the IES Seoul program page under the Academics tab.

-Excursions: A number of excursions are built into the program, including visits to the wetlands of Suncheon, a trip to Hwaeomsa to discover the symbolism of lions in Buddhism, and a trip to the tea fields of Mt.
-Chirisan.
+Excursions: A number of excursions are built into the program, including visits to the DMZ, Jeonju Hanok Village, and Seoraksan National Park and Gangneung.
 In addition, special lectures and cultural activities are woven into the program throughout the semester, including visits to Korean organizations, museums, temples, and historic sites.
-Students will also participate in a two-night homestay with a Korean family, which allows them to experience firsthand what life is like in a Korean home.

 Student Life

-Volunteering: Volunteer placements are encouraged and can be organized by CIEE.
-Past volunteers have worked with orphans and with children with developmental disabilities to help them gain skills to integrate into society.
-Past students have also taught English to North Korean refugee students.
+Volunteering: Volunteer placements are encouraged and can be organized by IES.
+Past volunteers have worked with North Korean refugees, on a farm, and with the homeless community.
 Volunteering is a great way for students to get involved and be more connected to the host community.

 Student Clubs: Students have the opportunity to join regular Yonsei University student clubs, which cater to a variety of interests, and many clubs are open to international students.
 The themes of these clubs range from music and dance to hiking, sports, and community service.
 Joining a club is a great way to get involved on campus and meet local students outside of the academic realm.